cwendorf/EASI-ALT/README.md

 library(EASIalt)
 ```

-To get a bug fix or to use the newest features, you can install the development version from GitHub:
+To get a bug fix or to use the newest features, install the development version from GitHub:

 ``` r
 install.packages("devtools")